Hungry Ghost Month in Malaysia

 Malaysia Ghost Month Concert

-This year, there will not be any Ghost Month concerts due to the Covid 19 pandemic—photo by Malay Mail.
+There will not be any Ghost Month concerts this year due to the COVID-19 pandemic—photo by Malay Mail.

 Why are the Spirits Visiting during the Ghost Month?